Estimated reading time: 3 minutes

 Fixed assets such as equipment, machinery, software, computers, and vehicles help small businesses operate efficiently and generate income.
 In addition, fixed assets present companies with a nice bonus when they file their income taxes.
-We are referring to bonus depreciation, which is a tax incentive that allows small businesses to write off a specific percentage of the purchase price of eligible assets and property.
+We are referring to bonus depreciation, a tax incentive that allows small businesses to write off a specific percentage of the purchase price of eligible assets and property.
 If you do not fully understand what bonus depreciation is or how it works, this blog post from Balboa Capital is for you.
 It has all of the information you need to know about bonus depreciation.

 How it all began.